LTUC/amman-dotnet-401d2/Resources/deployment.md

      - Add the username of the server you just created to your connection string after `Username=` (delete the `{your_username}` and replace it with your username)
      - Add the password of the server you just created to your connection string after `Password=` (delete the `{your_password}` and replace it with your password)
      - Paste the connection strings into user secrets as `ProductionConnection`
-     - Don't remove the old connection string from the `appsettings.json` file yet
+     - Transfer your `DefaultConnection` from the `appsettings.json` file into user secrets.
-     - Add the old Connection to the application to user secrets as `DefaultConnection`
+	 - Delete your `appsettings.json` file.
      - Use the `ConnectionStrings:ProductionConnection` string in your `Startup.cs` file.
          - `options.UseSqlServer(Configuration["ProductionConnection"])`
          - If this doesn't work.
 Just use `ProductionConnection` as Configuration's argument.